Kitulgala Beli Lena Pre Historic Site (කිතුල්ගල බෙලි ලෙන)

 … The tool kit of Balangoda Man is distinguished by the occurrence of geometric microliths, comprising small (less than 4 cm long) flakes of quartz and (rarely) chert fashioned into stylised lunate, triangular and trapezoidal forms (ibid:266-70,688-94).
 Such geometric microliths have traditionally been considered the hallmark of the Mesolithic period as first defined in Europe.
 The earliest dates for the geometric microlithic tradition in Europe are around 12,000 BP.
 Hence it came as a surprise when such tools were found as early as 31,000 BP at Batadomba-lena, 28,000 BP at two coastal sites in Bundala and over 30,000 BP at Beli-lena.
 Sri Lanka has yielded evidence of this sophisticated technological phase over 19,000 years earlier than in Europe.
 However this apparent anomaly has been resolved by the discovery of geometric microliths in various parts of Africa, such as Zaire and southern Africa, from contexts in excess of 27,000 BP, thereby suggesting that Europe was late in manifesting this techno-tradition due to as yet undefined reasons…..

-To Reach Belilena turn at Kitulgala Temple on Iyanwatta road to reach the school.
-You need to trek about 1 kilometer to reach the cave.
+To reach Belilena Cave, turn at Kitulgala Temple onto Lyanwatta Road and proceed up to the nearby school.
+From there, visitors must undertake a trek of approximately 1 kilometer to reach the cave.

 Also See